-Opdualag™ is a first-in-class, fixed-dose dual immunotherapy combination of relatlimab and nivolumab approved for the treatment of patients with unresectable or metastatic melanoma.
+Opdualag™ is a first-in-class, fixed-dose dual immunotherapy combining nivolumab and relatlimab, approved for the treatment of unresectable or metastatic melanoma in patients aged 12 years and older.

-Developed by Bristol-Myers Squibb (BMS), Opdualag is available in a single-dose vial as a clear to opalescent, colourless to slightly yellow injectable solution containing 240mg nivolumab and 80mg relatlimab per 20mL (12mg and 4mg per mL).
+Developed by US-based pharmaceutical company Bristol-Myers Squibb (BMS), Opdualag is available as a single-dose vial containing clear to opalescent, colourless to slightly yellow injectable solution containing 240mg nivolumab and 80mg relatlimab per 20ml (12mg and 4mg per ml) for intravenous administration.

 Regulatory approvals for Opdualag